steos/incremental/doc/concepts.md

 # Concepts

-The purview component model is similar to the elm architecture.
+The purview component model is similar to the Elm architecture.
-Recall that in the elm architecture the view function takes a callback and a model and returns a view.
+Recall that in the Elm architecture the view function takes a callback and a model and returns a view.

 ```js
 const view = (signal, model) => <div>{model}</div>;